nuodb/nuodb-helm-charts/README.md

 For a list of supported NuoDB Helm Chart releases and where to download, click the `Releases` tab above.

-For notification of new releases, click the `Watch` button above and subscribe to the `New Releases Only` selection.
+For notification of new releases, click the `Watch` button above and subscribe to the `Releases Only` selection.

 ## How do I install these charts?